 Why go to Milan?
 It’s the home of Leonardo Da Vinci’s “Last Supper,” one of the most famous paintings in the world.
 Milan is also home to the Duomo, world-class museums, and trendy shopping areas.
-Milan is undergoing an architectural Renaissance and is worth even a few hours on the fastest of itineraries.
+If you like the idea of spending a few hours in Milan while traveling through Italy, in this guide learn how to plan your Milan day trip from Florence, Venice and the Cinque Terre.

 Spending one day in Milan can be done as a day trip when traveling between two Italian cities.
 We spent several hours in Milan, stopping here midday while traveling between the Cinque Terre and Venice.
 Milan’s main sights are located within a small area, making it easy to see the best of Milan in a short period of time.